 The purpose of this course is to extend the knowledge of intellectual disabilities for those who seek to work with students with intellectual disabilities ages birth-21.
-This course emphasizes empirically-validated practices in the education of students with intellectual disabilities: assessment of instructional needs, instructional strategies, research-based curriculum, classroom management and behavioral support, promotion of social and communication skills, promotion of self-determination, and utilization of appropriate assistive technology services and devices.
-A requirement of this course is 10 hours observing and/or assisting in a special education setting.
-Prerequisites: SPED 467/567.
+This course emphasizes empirically-validated practices in the education of students with intellectual disabilities: assessment of instructional needs, instructional strategies, research-based curriculum, classroom management and behavior support, promotion of social and communication skills, promotion of self-determination, utilization of appropriate assistive technology services and devices, support for students with medical complications, and appropriate physical management and positioning techniques.
+A requirement of this course is 10 hours of observing and/or assisting in a special education setting.
+Prerequisites: SPED 304 and SPED 467/567.

-SPED 575 Methods /Curriculum: Mild/Moderate Disabilities 5-12 3 credits
+SPED 575 Methods / Curriculum: Mild/Moderate Disabilities 5-12